GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

 Dan Isla | Google Cloud Solution Architect | Google

-This is a follow-on tutorial to the [Transparent Proxy and Filtering on K8S](https://cloud.google.com/community/tutorials/transparent-proxy-and-filtering-on-k8s) tutorial and shows how to simplify the application of transparent proxy for existing deployments using a Deployment Initializer.
-Initializers are one of the [Dynamic Admission Control](https://kubernetes.io/docs/admin/extensible-admission-controllers/) features of Kubernetes and available as an alpha feature as of Kubernetes 1.7.
+This is a follow-on tutorial to the [Transparent Proxy and Filtering on K8S](https://cloud.google.com/community/tutorials/transparent-proxy-and-filtering-on-k8s) tutorial.
+It shows how to simplify the application of a transparent proxy for existing deployments using a Deployment Initializer.
+Initializers are one of the [Dynamic Admission Control](https://kubernetes.io/docs/admin/extensible-admission-controllers/) features of Kubernetes, and are available as an alpha feature in Kubernetes 1.7.

 This tutorial uses the [tproxy-initializer](https://github.com/danisla/kubernetes-tproxy/tree/master/cmd/tproxy-initializer) Kubernetes Initializer to inject the sidecar InitContainer, ConfigMap and environment variables into a deployment when the annotation `"initializer.kubernetes.io/tproxy": "true"` is present.
-This tutorial also demonstrates how to deploy the tproxy Helm chart with the optional [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) support.
+This tutorial also demonstrates how to deploy the [tproxy Helm chart](https://github.com/danisla/kubernetes-tproxy/tree/master/charts/tproxy) with the optional [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) support.

 Just like in the previous tutorial, the purpose of the [tproxy-sidecar](https://github.com/danisla/kubernetes-tproxy/tree/master/sidecar) container is to create firewall rules in the pod network to block egress traffic.
 The [tproxy-podwatch](https://github.com/danisla/kubernetes-tproxy/tree/master/cmd/tproxy-podwatch) controller watches for pod changes containing the annotation and automatically add/removes the local firewall `REDIRECT` rules to apply the transparent proxy to the pod.